nsapoval/cocktails/_cocktail-recipes/tiny_vacation.md

     <li> 0.5 oz lime juice</li>
 </ul>

-Shake all ingredients with ice and strain into small coupe glass.
+Shake all ingredients with ice and strain into a small coupe glass.

 ---